MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/business-performance-planning/reporting.md

 #### Measure header

-In the **Measure header** section, in the visual properties, you can set the format for a measure underline to clearly identify a particular scenario type according to the IBCS guide.
+In the **Measure** header section, in the visual properties, you can set the format for a measure underline to clearly identify a particular scenario type according to the IBCS guide.

 #### Data-driven styles

 Automatically apply format styles that include:

 - Number Formats (.NET number format conventions)
-- Color (Hex Code or color name)
+- Color (Hex code or color name)
-- FontSize (integer number)
+- FontSize (Integer number)
-- Font-weight (bold, n, italic or integer)
+- Font-weight (Bold, n, italic or integer)
 - FontStyle (Italic, oblique, normal)
 - LineFormat (u= 1 underline, u2= 2 underlines, o = 1 over line, o2 = 2 over lines)